HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 Within our historical dataset from the last campaign, we found that 69% of customers did not sign up, and 31% did.
 This tells us that while the data isn't perfectly balanced at 50:50, it isn't *too* imbalanced either.
 Nevertheless, we will make sure to not rely on classification accuracy alone when assessing our results, but will also analyse Precision, Recall, and F1-Score metrics.

-Given we are looking to predict a binary output, we will need to consider a classififcation model, and there are four potential approaches that we will test, namely:
+Given we are looking to predict a binary output, we will need to consider a classification model, and there are four potential approaches that we will test, namely:

 * Logistic Regression
 * Decision Tree
 * Random Forest
 * K Nearest Neighbours (KNN)

-For each model, we will import the data in the same way but we will need to preprocess the data based upon the requirements of each particular algorithm.
+For each model, we will import the data in the same way, but we will need to preprocess the data based upon the requirements of each particular algorithm.
 We will train and test each model, look to refine each model to provide optimal performance, and then measure this predictive performance based on multiple different metrics to give a well-rounded overview of which is best.

 <br>

 ### Results <a name="overview-results"></a>

 The goal for the project was to build a model that would accurately predict which customers would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service and enhance their messaging.

-Based upon these criteria, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these criteria, the chosen model is the Random Forest as it was a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.

 **Metric 1: Classification Accuracy**